HelmerNylen/speech-signal-issues/README.md

 Now, having implemented `DT`, added it to `defaults.json` and `interface.py`, and specified it as the classifier for the DC offset, we are all set to test it out.
 Try running `experiments.py` and see if the DT classifier performs as well as the GMM.
 For reference, I get a 99.7% balanced accuracy on DC offset.

-The arguments `train_data` and `test_data` are the vector sequences returned by the feature extraction methods.
+The arguments `train_data` and `test_data` in the `test()` and `score()` methods of `model_dt.py` are the vector sequences returned by the feature extraction methods.
 Recall that they consist of numpy arrays of shape `(T, dims)`, where `dims` is the same for all arrays.
 If the VAD is used there are in general multiple arrays per sample, corresponding to the different voiced or unvoiced segments in the recording.
 The `index` variable can be used to keep track of these: array `test_data[i]` belongs to file number `index[i]`.
 During labeling most existing classifiers score segments separately and then compute the weighted mean of the scores, which is used as the score for that recording.
 (Note that `score()` should return one score per recording, not per segment, so `test_data` is generally longer than the returned score array when VAD filtering is used.)

 #### Ensemble Classification
 The keen reader will have noticed that the `"classifiers"` field in a noise class is actually an array of objects.
 This is because you can specify multiple classifiers for the corruption which will vote on the final label.
 Simply add another classifier specification to the list - these do not have to use the same algorithm or even features.
 You can specify the weights of individual classifiers by adding a `"weight"` field (the default is `1`), or indicate that the classifier should train on a bootstrapped sample by adding `"bootstrap": true`.
 If you have multiple classifiers of the same type and want to average the score rather than the label during voting, you can add a field to the noise class specifying `"classification_settings": {"average": "score"}`.